 The person appointed as the MLRO has significant responsibility to the firm and should be sufficiently senior to exercise the necessary authority, competent and familiar with statue laws governing the firm.
 The size and nature of the firm should be a determining factor in selecting the individual to hold the position.
 Larger firms may choose to appoint, as appropriate to the circumstances, a senior member of their compliance department.
-In small real estate brokers and land developers, it may be appropriate to designate one of the partners and in a sole proprietorship, the sole real estate broker.
+In small firms, it may be appropriate to designate the sole practitioner or one of the partners.
 When several subsidiaries operate closely together within a group, designating a single MLRO at group level is an option.